 One of the clearest signals that your body needs more water is when your mouth starts to feel like the Gobi desert at high noon.
 Don’t ignore it.
-Have a refreshing swig of water as soon as possible.
+Make sure you stay hydrated while exercising as well as before and after.

 - Muscle fatigue

 Are your muscles getting tired more quickly than they usually do?
-This could be a sign that you need more hydration during sports or exercise.
+This could be a sign that you need to drink water while exercising more.
 After all, muscles are 75% H2O and when that’s in short supply they can’t work properly.
 Have a drink, a rest, then get back into it.

 - Feeling dizzy

-If you feel lightheaded during exercise, stop immediately and have a drink of water.
+If you feel lightheaded during exercise, stop immediately, take a few minutes out and have a drink of water .
 If it is down to dehydration, the dizziness should soon pass and you can get on with your workout.
 If it persists, consult a medical professional immediately.

 - Pinch yourself

 You might not have heard of this one before, but our skin’s elasticity is a great indicator of how well-hydrated you are.
-So give yourself a little pinch and see how quickly the skin returns to normal.
-If it takes longer than usual, then you may well need to drink (you could treat yourself to cool bottle of Buxton Water just to be sure).
+Give yourself a little pinch and see how quickly the skin returns to normal.
+If the skin does not return to normal rapidly, then you may well need to drink some fluid.

 To help you get as much water as an active body needs, why not try one of our Buxton Natural Mineral Water sports cap bottles next time you train?
-They give you a fast and convenient way to deliver much-needed refreshment, even if you’re in the thick of things on the track, court or gym.
+A fast and convenient way to deliver much-needed refreshment, even if you’re in the thick of things on the track, court or gym.
 In fact, wherever it is that you get all hot and sweaty in the pursuit of sport.

-The important thing to remember is that if you want to enjoy whatever sport you love, then drinking water during exercise should become as much a part of your workout as stretching and warming up.
+The important thing to remember is that if you want to enjoy whatever sport you love, then making sure you are staying hydrated while exercising should become as much a part of your workout as stretching and warming up.